kaledgar/RedditImageDownloader/README.md

  ```

 ## Standard method

-To use the "Reddit Image Downloader", follow these steps:
- - Clone the repository
  - Customize the constants.py file if needed, adjusting default file paths or other constants according to your preferences.
  - Install the required dependencies:
 ```sh